 The San Antonio Spurs beat the Denver Nuggets 133-102 on Friday.
 It was the 16th straight win for the Spurs.

-"We don't think about that," Belinelli said.
-"We know where we want to be.
-It's good to win 16 games in a row but at the same time every day, every game we want to be a better team and try to be ready for the playoffs."
+“We don’t think about that,” Belinelli said of the win streak.
+“We know where we want to be.
+It’s good to win 16 games in a row but at the same time every day, every game we want to be a better team and try to be ready for the playoffs.”

 Randy Foye led the Nuggets with 20 points.
 Kenneth Faried had 18 points and 13 rebounds for the Nuggets.
-The loss was their third straight loss, according to Sports Network.
+The loss was the third straight loss for the Nuggets, according to Sports Network.
 The Spurs will go for their 17th straight win on Saturday.
 They could possibly break the team record of 17 straight wins on Monday.

 ”This (winning streak) is great challenge,” Duncan said. ”It’s a big challenge.
 People can get lackadaisical and look past certain games.
 We’ve done a good job of not doing that.”

 The Spurs have a three-game lead for the top seed in the Western Conference.
 They play New Orleans at home on Saturday.

 im 27 years old.
 I graduated from Marist College with a Bachelors degree in Communications/Sports Communications in 2011.